mateohysa/lumin-procurement/readme.md

 ---

-## Docker Compose (Fake)
+## Docker Compose

-This repository includes a sample `docker-compose.yaml` for local development use only.
-It spins up three services:
+This repository includes a `docker-compose.yaml`:

 - **api**: The back-end server (Node.js + Express), mounting the `server` folder and exposing port `5173`.
 - **client**: The front-end app (Vite), mounting the `client` folder and exposing port `8080`.